Beam Me Up

 People often ask me ‘what’s the most important piece of gear you need’, which is always a difficult question.
-The old answer for winter climbing would be the ice axe, as with it you can climb or descend safety, plus use it to make a snow hole or shelter (or fight a Nazi spy with on top of a cable car).
-For big mountains a stove is a biggy as without it you cannot melt water, so having some kind of flame (even a candle) can be a life saver (try lighting a candle inside a bothy bag to see how much heat you can get from one small flame).
+The old answer for winter climbing would be the ice axe, as with it you can climb or descend safely, plus use it to make a snow hole or shelter (or fight a Nazi spy on top of a cable car).
+For big mountains, a stove is a biggy as without it you cannot melt water, so having some kind of flame (even a candle) can be a lifesaver (try lighting a candle inside a bothy bag to see how much heat you can get from one small flame).

 But if I was really to think of the one piece of gear I’ve taken for granted but that when I’ve not had it I knew I was pretty fucked is the humble headtorch.
 I think the first time I really understood that without light, even in pretty benign situations, you’re screwed, was doing a one day ascent of El Cap with Calum Muskett in 2014.
 We’d started about 4 am, and I’d burned through one set of batteries that were not so new as I’d thought, then found the second set even less new.
 By the time we hit the descent (I think it took us about 14 hours), and darkness was coming on, my torch was about as bright as a birthday candle.
 Calum being Calum he’d rushed ahead, leaving me stumbling around on the trail, really considering the reality that I was going to get benighted on the bloody way down, a way I’d done about fifty times.